-The phrase cost flow assumptions often refers to the methods available for moving the costs of a company's products from its inventory to its cost of goods sold.
+The term cost flow assumptions refers to the manner in which costs are removed from a company's inventory and are reported as the cost of goods sold.
 In the U.S. the cost flow assumptions include FIFO, LIFO, and average.
 (If specific identification is used, there is no need to make an assumption.)

 Other than a one-time change to a better cost flow assumption, the company must consistently use the same cost flow assumption.